Hi, I'm Frank!

 TL;DR: For recruiters and consultancy companies, I can real-world test your candidates for a given position beyond their technical capabilities so that you can make a solid and informed decision about who would be your best bet.

-My natural social skills, technical skills, and 20 years of experience in the industry enable me to X-ray see candidate capacities and disposition.
+My natural social skills, combined with my acquired technical skills, and 20 years of experience in the industry, enable me to X-ray see candidate abilities, flaws, and disposition.

 My assessment method covers the following: